xdslproject/xdsl/CONTRIBUTING.md

 - Unit tests (pytest): Python tests in `tests/` (excluding `tests/filecheck`) for testing APIs and logic.
 Run with `make pytest`.
 Coverage can be checked with `make coverage && make coverage-report`.
-- Integration tests (lit): File-based tests in `tests/filecheck` using `FileCheck` to verify tool output.
-Preferred for compiler passes and round-tripping.
+- IR and Transformation tests (lit): File-based tests in `tests/filecheck` using `filecheck` (a Python reimplementation of LLVM's FileCheck) to verify tool output.
+  These tests rely on the textual format to represent and construct IR.
+They are used to test that custom format implementations print and parse in the expected way, and to verify transformations such as pattern rewrites or passes.
 Run with `make filecheck`.

 ## Pre-commit Checklist